Allergy Shots in Parma, OH: What to Know

 How much do allergy shots cost in Parma?

 Traditional allergy shots in Parma cost between $1800 and $3420 for Year 1 cash, with office visits running $117 to $333.
-An at-home sublingual alternative is available for $59 per month.
+Curex at-home SCIT (allergy shots) is available starting at $129 per month in select states.

 What is the most common allergy in Parma?